 The State of Global Cancer

-The first time an attempt was made to assess the global cancer burden since 1990, was done in France by The International Agency for Research on Cancer.
-The figures were collected by Maxwell Parkin of IARC and published in the monthly journal The Lancet Oncology.
-The story was reported in The Independent newspaper of 1 September 2001.
+The first time an attempt was made to assess the global cancer burden since 1990, was done in France by The International Agency for Research on Cancer (IARC).
+The figures were collected by Maxwell Parkin of the IARC and published in the monthly journal The Lancet Oncology.
+The story was reported in The Independent newspaper on 1 September 2001.

 The study found that in 2000 there were 10 million new cases of cancer reported around the world and that 6 million people died from the disease between 2000 and 2001.
 It concluded that the global burden of the disease had increased by 22% since 1990 and was predicted to increase by 50% over the next two decades.

 Cancers in some parts of the world were falling and rising in other parts.
-Globally, breast and prostate cancers were increasing but incidence of stomach cancer was falling.
-Lung cancer is the world’s commonest malignant disease and was rising sharply in southern and eastern Europe, but declining in northern and western Europe and the United States.
+Globally, breast and prostate cancers were increasing but incidences of stomach cancer is falling.
+Lung cancer is the world’s most common malignant disease and was rising sharply in southern and eastern Europe, but declining in northern and western Europe and the United States.